mheily/relaunchd/README.md

 ## Building from source

+CMake is currently the primary build system, but there is a Makefile-based buildsystem under development.

 When building on FreeBSD, run the following command to install dependencies:
 ```
 # pkg install nlohmann-json git cmake